 Following the ill-fated rising, on 19 September Emmet was found guilty of high treason and sentenced to death.

-During the course of his brief trial Emmett made a memorable speech from the dock which includes the immortal lines -
+During his brief trial Emmett made a memorable speech from the dock which includes the immortal lines -

 "Let no man write my epitaph: for as no man who knows my motives dare now vindicate them. let not prejudice or ignorance asperse them.
 Let them and me repose in obscurity and peace, and my tomb remain uninscribed, until other times, and other men, can do justice to my character; when my country takes her place among the nations of the earth, then, and not till then, let my epitaph be written."

-Emmett was hung & beheaded on September 20th 1803 outside Saint Catherine's Church.
+Emmett was hung & beheaded outside Saint Catherine's Church on September 20th 1803 aged 25.